 Instructions

-- Sift the flour and salt into a large mixing bowl, and make a well in the middle.
+- Sift the flour and salt into a large mixing bowl, then make a well in the middle.

-- Once the dough is appropriately spongy, add the eggs, brandy, orange rind, and a splash of water to it.
-Mix well, until the dough is elastic and a bit sticky.
+- Once the dough is spongy, add the eggs, brandy, orange rind, and a splash of water to it.
+Mix until the dough is elastic and a little sticky, then mix in the creamed butter and sugar until the dough is smooth.

 - While the dough rises, grease a large baking sheet for later use.

-- Once the dough has risen, lightly beat the remaining egg white and brush it across the top.
-Cover the cake in the assorted dried fruits, pushing gently so they do not fall off of the cake while it is baking.
+- Once the dough has risen, lightly beat the egg white and brush the bread with it.
+Decorate the roscón with the candied or dried fruits, pushing them gently into the bread so they do not fall off while it is baking.

 Nutrition